-Candlelit vigil held at Nicola Bulley’s hometown as family prepares for funeral
+Mural for missing mother unveiled as family prepares for funeral – latest

-Nicola Bulley – latest: Candlelit vigil held at missing mother’s hometown as family prepares for funeral
+Nicola Bulley – latest: Mural for missing mother unveiled as family prepares for funeral

+“It was nice for people to stop and see it”, local artist Danny Bench remarked

 Family of Nicola Bulley release statement after her body is discovered in River Wyre